-If you’re debating whether or not to do Pilates during pregnancy, rest assured that prenatal (and postnatal!) the Boom Pilates Life is a great idea, BUT there are some disclaimers we must share first.
+If you’re debating whether or not to do Pilates during pregnancy, rest assured that prenatal (and postnatal!)
+Boom Pilates is a great idea, BUT there are some disclaimers we must share first.
 Pilates has amazing health benefits, and it’s a smart, low-impact way for expecting mothers to stay in shape throughout their pregnancy.
 However, it is important that our momma-to-bes have customized routines throughout all pregnancy stages.
 A customized Pilates routine is beneficial to a future mother and her baby for a variety of reasons.
 Not only can it help develop the muscles used during birth, but the fitness benefits (of strengthening and toning all the ancillary muscles) can also be experienced postpartum.
 As our female bodies change during pregnancy, Pilates can help us become reacquainted with our inner strength and have a greater understanding of the mind/body connection.

 However, while Pilates can be super beneficial for both you and the baby, there are moves and sections of each repertoire that are better left for after pregnancy.
 For instance, routines that are over-strenuous, high-impact or face-down (prone) are typically discouraged.
 However, exercises such as deep core stabilizing, oblique strengthening and moves surrounding pelvic stability are usually welcomed to help prepare you for carrying the baby, and also for when it comes time to push.